HeardLibrary/digital-scholarship/script/python/basics.md

 Notice that both of the conditional code blocks are indented by the same amount.
 That helps make it clear that they are two options.

-Questions:
+For each of the following, predict what would happen, then try it by pasting in the text in place of `name = 'Fred Flintstone'`:
-1. Predict what would happen if `name = 'Mickey Mouse'`
+1. `name = 'Mickey Mouse'`
-2. Predict what would happen if `name = 'Minnie Mouse'`
+2. `name = 'Minnie Mouse'`

 ## if ... elif ... else ...